joshualmitchell/joshualmitchell.github.io/_posts/2018-02-13-open-data-science-questions.md

 ### Question 19 (02/19/2018): What're Near Zero Variance predictors?
 How do you deal with them?
 ### Question 20 (02/19/2018): What is the Variance Inflation Factor (VIF)?
 ### Question 21 (02/19/2018): What does correlation between numerical-numerical variables, categorical-categorical, categorical and numerical variables mean?
 What do you do about it?
 How do you find out it's there?
-What're some different types of transformations, what do they do, and when should you do them? (i.e. normalization and variable transformations like x^2 -> z)
+### Question 22 (02/19/2018): What're some different types of transformations, what do they do, and when should you do them? (i.e. normalization and variable transformations like x^2 -> z)
-Sampling techniques- Simple random sampling, Stratified sampling Hypothesis testing (This is sort of essential because you will have better understanding of various tests and model outputs if you know this.)
+### Question 23 (02/19/2018): What're some different sampling techniques and when/why should you use each of them?
+Pros and cons? (e.g. simple random sampling, stratified sampling)
+### Question 24 (02/19/2018): What is hypothesis testing?
+When/why should you do it?
+What're the popular hypothesis tests and what do they test?
 3. Feature selection/ extraction:

 Lasso regression